spack/spack/lib/spack/docs/configuration.rst

 options is supported with the ``::`` notation for keys (see :ref:`config-overrides` below).

-There are also special notations for string concatenation and precendense override:
+There are also special notations for string concatenation and precedence override:

 * ``+:`` will force *prepending* strings or lists.
 For lists, this is the default behavior.
 * ``-:`` works similarly, but for *appending* values.